CloudReactor/cloudreactor-procwrapper/README.md

                             (optional)
       --task-version-signature TASK_VERSION_SIGNATURE
-                            Version signature of the Task's source code (optional) --task-instance-metadata TASK_INSTANCE_METADATA
+                            Version signature of the Task's source code (optional) --execution-method-props EXECUTION_METHOD_PROPS
+                            Additional properties of the execution method, in JSON format
+      --task-instance-metadata TASK_INSTANCE_METADATA
                             Additional metadata about the Task instance, in JSON format (optional)